TOAST-DOCS/Gamebase/en/aos-started.md

 #### Facebook IdP

-* Facebook SDK 초기화를 위해 App ID 를 선언합니다.
+* Declares App ID to initialize Facebook SDK.
-    * 해당 값을 직접 선언하는 것 보다는 아래 예시와 같이 resources 를 참조하도록 설정하는 것이 좋습니다.
+    * It is better to configure so that the value refers to resources rather than directly declaring it.
-    * Gamebase SDK 가 내부적으로 Facebook SDK 초기화 함수를 호출하고 있으므로 현재는 필수 설정은 아닙니다.
+    * This setting is not required at the moment as Gamebase SDK internally calls a function to initialize Facebook SDK.

 **AndroidManifest.xml**